£92,500 for a claimant who lost her unborn child after a delayed diagnosis of appendicitis.

 - 22 December 2015: Intrauterine death was confirmed.
 Her condition deteriorated further and she was transferred to the Intensive Care Unit prior to the induction of labour.
 A CT scan showed a collection of infected fluid which was drained under ultrasound guidance.

 - 23 December 2015: She was taken to theatre for a laparotomy and the baby was also delivered at the same time.
 She remained ventilated until 29 December.
 She was also treated for sepsis.
 She had to undergo at least two washout procedures in order to flush out the infection.

 - 21 January 2016: She was not discharged from the hospital until the end of January, after a period of being in an induced coma.

 A Serious Incident Investigation Report acknowledged various failures.

-The Trust admitted that appendicitis should have been considered as a differential diagnosis sooner and that this would, on the balance of probabilities, led to earlier diagnosis and treatment.
-She would have avoided the prolonged discomfort, level of septic complications, prolonged admission and the intrauterine death.
+The Trust admitted that appendicitis should have been considered as a differential diagnosis sooner and that this would, on the balance of probabilities, have led to earlier diagnosis and treatment.
+This would have meant she would have avoided the prolonged discomfort, level of septic complications, prolonged admission and the intrauterine death.
 She further suffered an adjustment disorder characterised by post-traumatic intrusion and anxiety symptoms.

 Our client instructed Miriam Bi to support her through her legal proceedings, and she was awarded a £92,500 settlement.